-Welcome to the Earth System Observation and Modelling (ESOM) group, part of the Water Desalination and Reuse Centre at King Abdullah University of Science and Technology (KAUST).
+Welcome to the Hydrology and Land Observation (HALO) group, part of the Water Desalination and Reuse Centre at King Abdullah University of Science and Technology (KAUST).
 We undertake a range of research across multi-disciplinary fields, with specializations in remote sensing of hydrology, land surface and regional climate modelling and in-situ observation and measurement of hydrometeorological variables.

-These research objectives include: 1) to better understand the processes and mechanisms that link and modulate the movement of water within the Earth system; 2) to understand how water and energy are distributed within the Earth system in both space and time; and 3) to diagnose, model and predict hydrological cycle variability and change: particularly as relates to improving water resource management and water security.
+Overriding research goals include: 1) to better understand the processes and mechanisms that link and modulate the movement of water within the Earth system; 2) to understand how water and energy are distributed within the Earth system in both space and time; and 3) to diagnose, model and predict hydrological cycle variability and change: particularly as relates to improving water resource management and water security.

 designed "McCabe V2" Quadcopter, flying above KAUST campus.
 Oct, 2015.
 Photo courtesy of Ryan Boekeloo